damar-wicaksono/uqtestfuns/joss/paper.md

   at least _faster_ than their real-world counterparts.
 - There are many test functions _available in the literature_ for various types of analyses.
-- Although test functions are taken as black boxes, _the features of test functions are known_; this knowledge enables a thorough diagnosis of a method.
+- Although test functions are taken as black boxes, _their features are known_; this knowledge enables a thorough diagnosis of a UQ method.
-- Test functions provide _a common ground_ for comparing the performance of various methods in solving the same class of problems.
+- Test functions provide _a common ground_ for comparing the performance of various UQ methods in solving the same class of problems.

 Several efforts have been made to provide relevant UQ test functions to the community.